precice/tutorials/CHT/flow-over-plate/buoyantPimpleFoam-CalculiX/README.md

 prnt se
 ```

-* To generate the mesh and node files, the following commands are used:
+* To generate the mesh and node files:

 ```
 send all abq